 - Fast foods

-The Flexitarian diet promotes a focus on more plant-based foods while reducing your intake of animal products and unhealthy processed foods.
+The Flexitarian Diet promotes a plant-based approach to your overall diet while reducing your intake of animal products and processed foods.

 The view of the Flexitarian approach is to enhance your diet, rather than restrict it, by allowing for occasional meat-eating to suit your health and lifestyle.

-Eating a Flexitarian diet can help you lose weight, reduce the risk of heart disease, diabetes and cancer.
+Eating a Flexitarian diet can help you lose weight, increase your metabolism, and reduce your risk of a number of diseases.
 However, careful planning of your meal choices is important to avoid nutritional deficiency.

 The Flexitarian diet may be for you if you want to improve your health and reduce your carbon footprint without committing to a rigid vegetarian or vegan diet.

 What are your thoughts on the Flexitarian diet?
-Do you think this would be something you would adopt in 2020?
-Drop us a comment and let us know!
+Drop me a comment below.